davisshaver/tech-docs/tools/github.md

 ## Milestones

-Milestones are used alongside our Huboard-based status workflow.
+Milestones are sometimes used alongside our Huboard-based status workflow.
 They are:

 * Created on a product scope by product scope basis.
 For instance, our first milestone was improvements to the editorial experience.
 * Assigned a deadline, although this will serve more as a guide than a hard and fast rule.
 We don’t want to cut corners just because we have a deadline.